What is Bamboo?

 Bamboo is low in fat and high in protein, carbohydrates, fiber, and other vitamins and minerals.
 While bamboo is popular in dishes in Asia, it’s still catching on as a cooking ingredient in the West.
 Some believe this is because bamboo is prevalent throughout Asia and easily accessible as a food source.
 Others feel that bamboo has a slightly pungent smell and a bitter taste that make it an acquired taste.

 Even though bamboo has yet to gain traction in the West as a recipe ingredient, it’s growing in popularity in the nutrition world.
-Bamboo may benefit bone, joint, hair and nail health.
+Bamboo may benefit bone and joint, hair and nail health.

 Benefits of Bamboo Extract